A Max-relevance-min-divergence Criterion for Data Discretization with Applications on Naive Bayes: Proposed discretization method

 \subsection{Analysis of hyper-parameter $\lambda$}

 The hyper-parameter $\lambda$ plays an important role in the proposed MRmD.
-As discussed early, the MRmD value $\Psi({A}_j;C)$ is initialized as zero at the beginning of the top-down discretization.
+As discussed early, the MRmD value ${\Psi}({A}_j;C)$ is initialized as zero at the beginning of the top-down discretization.
 Both terms in Eqn. (\ref{eqn:psi}) increases with the number of discretization intervals.
 It is hence difficult to derive the optimal MRmD value.
-To tackle this problem, $\lambda$ is defined as:
+To tackle this problem, $\lambda$ is defined as,

-where $|\mathcal{D}_j^*|$ is the number of cut points in the current discretization scheme, and $N_D$ is empirically set to 50.
+where $|\mathcal{D}_j^*|$ is the number of cut points in the current discretization scheme, and $N_D$ is empirically set to 50. {The designed weighting function satisfies the following properties: 1).
 The value of $\lambda$ is between 0 and 1.
-In the earlier stage, when there are only a small number of cut points in the discretization scheme, $\lambda$ will be large and hence more emphasis is put on the first term in Eqn. \eqref{eqn:psi}, to highlight the importance of maximizing the discriminant information.
-As more cut points are added into the discretization scheme, $\lambda$ becomes smaller and hence more emphasis is put on the second term of Eqn. \eqref{eqn:psi}.
-As a result, the optimization focuses more on improving the generalization performance of the discretization scheme.
+2) $\lambda$ monotonically decreases with the number of cut points.} In the earlier stage, when there are only a small number of cut points in the discretization scheme, $\lambda$ is large and hence more emphasis is put on the first term in Eqn. \eqref{eqn:psi}, to highlight the importance of maximizing the discriminant information.
+As more cut points are added into the discretization scheme, $\lambda$ becomes smaller and then more emphasis is put on the second term of Eqn. \eqref{eqn:psi} so that more emphasis is put on improving the generalization performance.
 Such a design could help the proposed MRmD discretization generate a discretization scheme that achieves an optimal trade-off between the generalization capability and the discrimination information for the discretized data.